Project Initiation brings together key, foundational documents to:

 The Project Mandate -- The PRINCE2® Manual describes the use of a Project Mandate document as the project initiation document.
 PRINCE2® sets out what ought to be in a Project Mandate, but is not strict about all of the content.
 PRINCE2® allows for the Starting Up a Project (SU) process to sort out the initial information needed and reach the minimum level of organization and understanding prior to initiation of the project.

 The Project Mandate is essentially instructions from corporate management or programme management to start using the PRINCE2® methodology, in the form of a project, to achieve the desired business objectives.
-Although the content and complexity of the Project Mandate is dependent on the needs of the project, topics might include:
+The content and complexity of the Project Mandate is dependent on the needs of the project.

 At a minimum, enough info should be available to identify the Project Executive (Sponsor) and the subject matter of the project (description of the scope).